reinhart1010/nix/docs/en/common/dirs.md

 ---
 # dirs

-Displays or manipulates the directory stack.
+Display or manipulate the directory stack.
 The directory stack is a list of recently visited directories that can be manipulated with the `pushd` and `popd` commands.
 More information: <https://www.gnu.org/software/bash/manual/bash.html#Directory-Stack-Builtins>.